 More than 15,000 crimes allegedly committed by Colombia’s Marxist-inspired FARC rebels will go unanswered because the supposed perpetrators died in the 52-year armed conflict, the Prosecutor General’s Office said Tuesday.

-Prosecutor General Nestor Humberto Martinez in a press conference said that 15,479 crimes that victimized 17,418 Colombians will not see trial as a result of the deaths of 19,708 guerrillas.
+According to Prosecutor General documents, 15,479 crimes that victimized 17,418 Colombians will not see trial as a result of the deaths of 19,708 guerrillas obtained by Blu Radio.

 The approximately 17,700 rebels who are currently undergoing a demobilization process will face 27,566 criminal charges through a transitional justice system, which Congress is expected to approve under the terms of a peace deal with Colombia’s government.